opentensor/developer-docs/docs/index.md

 # Bittensor Documentation

-Bittensor is an open source platform where participants harvest TAO for producting best-in-class digital commodities, including compute power, storage space, artificial intelligence (AI) inference and training, protein folding, financial markets prediction, and many more.
+Bittensor is an open source platform where participants produce best-in-class digital commodities, including compute power, storage space, artificial intelligence (AI) inference and training, protein folding, financial markets prediction, and many more.

-Digital commodities are produced in many distinct **subnets**.
+Bittensor is composed of distinct **subnets**.
 Each subnet is an independent community of miners (who produce the commodity), and validators (who evaluate the miners' work).

-The Bittensor network constantly emits liquidity in the form of its token, TAO ($\tau$), which is harvested by participants in proportion to the value of their contributions.
+The Bittensor network constantly emits liquidity, in the form of its token, TAO ($\tau$), to participants in proportion to the value of their contributions.
 Participants include:

 - **Miners**&mdash;Work to produce digital commodities.
 See [mining in Bittensor](./miners/index.md).
 - **Validators**&mdash;Evaluate the quality of miners' work.
 [See validating in Bittensor](./validators/index.md)